Posts Tagged ‘James Wood’

 leave a comment »

-(Note: This post is the twentieth installment in my author’s commentary for The Icon Thief, covering Chapter 19.
-You can read the earlier installments here.)
+Note: This post is the sixteenth installment in my author’s commentary for Eternal Empire, covering Chapter 17.
+You can read the previous installments here.

 Like this: